Sigmmma/c20/src/content/h1/h1a-ek/h1a-sapien/readme.md

 * {% key "Control + Click" /%}: Select a group of objects or keep previously placed objects selected.
 This will only select the object you specifically click in the hierarchy list.
 Useful for deleting multiple objects or moving them all at once.
 * Hold {% key "Tab" /%}: Using this key combo while having an object selected will set the rotation gizmo to sync with the local rotation of the object.
 Only really useful if "Local Axes" is not enabled.
 * In the hierarchy view, pressing a key will cycle through all folders that start with that character.
 For example, pressing {% key "A" /%} while having the "Missions" folder expanded will immediately take you to the "AI" folder.
-* {% key "N" /%}: This hotkey will snap a selected object to the normal of the ground below it.
+* {% key "N" /%}: This hotkey will snap a selected object to the normal of the ground below it. **This hotkey is broken in HEK Sapien and can cause it to crash when restarted**, also causing editor icons and name overlays to disappear for the session.
+This problem was fixed in H1A Sapien.

 ## Encounters and AI
 * {% key "Middle mouse + F1" /%}: Selects the spawned actor in the center of the game view.